Frequently Asked Questions

 Is the Baking & Pancake Mix dairy-free?

 No, Pamela’s Baking & Pancake Mix contains cultured buttermilk.
-We have several non-dairy mixes that can be used for similar purposes as the Baking & Pancake Mix, to include our new Pancake & Waffle Mix (non-dairy), Bread Mix, Artisan Flour Blend and several others.
+We have several non-dairy mixes that can be used for similar purposes as the Baking & Pancake Mix, such as Bread Mix, Artisan Flour Blend and several others.
 For a complete list of our non-dairy products and all potential allergen ingredients we use please visit our “Allergy Information” page.

 Are your products Kosher?